jacob-barna/TripleJR/Designing for Software Security Engineering.md

 ### Observation Summary
 ## Spoofing

-In the context of browsing the web using SSL, the Brave browser mitigates the threat of information disclosure through the use of secure encryption algorithms.
+In the context of browsing the web using SSL, the Brave browser mitigates the threat of spoofing through the use of secure encryption algorithms.
 Brave uses well-known certificate verification routines to trace a certificate to a root Certificate Authority (CA).
 If a path to a root CA cannot be verified, the browser warns the user of unsafe communications.
-In the context of information disclosure, the browser has a secure encryption scheme using Diffie-Hellman routines [1] for key exchange and secure symmetric algorithms, such as ChaCha20 once a connection is established [2].
+To address unintended information disclosure through spoofing, the browser uses Diffie-Hellman key exchange and secure symmetric algorithms, such as ChaCha20, once a connection is established [1] [2].
 This makes decrypting any intercepted traffic improbable.

 There are some recent attacks that leverage the WPAD protocol and could potentially lead to a Man-in-the-middle (MitM) attack.
 These should be investigated further.
 From searching the Brave repository it does not appear that they override the default setting to enable WPAD on chrome.

 ## Tampering

+As mentioned in the observations on mitigating spoofing, the Brave browser prefers Elliptic-curve Diffie-Hellman Ephemeral key exchange over other options.
+The ephemeral key provides forward secrecy so that if the private key of the communicating party is leaked, the past messages are still secret.
+If this cipher suite is implemented correctly, the key exchange is encrypted using the public key of the receiver and can only be decrypted using the private key [3].
+During the key exchange, the message containing the public key is signed by the communicating party so the key can be authenticated by the receiver.
+If the public key is tampered with, the receiver will know.
+After the secret key is exchanged and symmetric encryption has begun, any tampering will result in a garbled message closer to random bits than the original content (avalanche effect).

 ## Repudiation

 ## Information Disclosure